cds-snc/ds-storybook/README.md

 The deployment to Heroku is setup automatically via the git integration: https://platform-storybook.herokuapp.com/

-In order to publish your changes, please run the command `npm run build-storybook` and commit the generated changes in the folder `storybook-static`.
+In order to publish your changes, please run the command `npm run build:storybook` and commit the generated changes in the folder `storybook-static`.
 More info on the [storybook publishing guide](https://storybook.js.org/docs/react/workflows/publish-storybook)

-ß

 ### Contributing